|What I do

 In my engineering role I create hand drawn sketches of products, process flow diagrams, timelines and data plots that are used to create formal engineering drawings, PowerPoint presentations or Excel charts.

 As an illustrator I follow the same process.
 I generate ideas by creating hand drawn sketches that lead to a final drawing, using traditional materials, digital tools or both.

 Writing complements technical visual information in presentations and reports.
 It is also used for explanation, persuasion and communication in emails, memos and performance reviews.
 It is meant to be clear, concise and neutral.

-Creative writing can be like that, too, but there is also much more freedom to play with words and use them any way I like.
-Creative writing is still a hobby for now.
-A few of my outlets are:
+Creative writing can be like that, too, but there is much more freedom to play with words and use them any way I like.
+Although creative writing is still a hobby for now my outlets are: